sst/guide/_examples/how-to-use-postgresql-in-your-serverless-app.md

 We are using the [Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).
 It allows us to connect to our database over HTTP using the [data-api-client](https://github.com/jeremydaly/data-api-client).

-For now we'll get the number of hits from a table called `tblCounter` and return it.
+For now we'll get the number of hits from a table called `tblcounter` and return it.

 {%change%} Let's install the `data-api-client`.